sanketgujarathi/rock-paper-scissors/README.md

 ## Running the tests

-Run the following command to run the automated tests.
+Run the following command to run the automated unit tests.

 ```
 maven clean test